SuperMax Roll-Down Hurricane Shutters

 SuperMax Hurricane Protection for Florida’s 55+ & Gated Communities

-Engineered to stop wind-swept flooding, reduce pressure-driven structural failures, and help protect the home you’ve chosen for this stage of life.
+Engineered to reduce storm anxiety and protect the home you’ve chosen for this stage of life — against wind-swept flooding, pressure spikes, and structural damage.

-While most shutters are tested to standard Level D, our SuperMax Essential Building Shutter is tested to higher Level E impact velocities – similar to what’s used for essential facilities that must stay functional through major storms.
-That higher protection level can offer added peace of mind when the forecast becomes uncertain.
+Most shutters are tested to Florida Building Code Level D. The SuperMax Essential Building Shutter is tested to higher Level E impact velocities — closer to standards used for critical facilities that must stay functional through major storms.

 Why SuperMax Instead of Standard Shutters?

-SuperMax is different.
-It is engineered and tested as an Essential Building Shutter, with impacts at roughly 80 feet per second (about 54.5 mph) and significantly higher design pressures – similar to those used for hospitals and other critical buildings.
+SuperMax is engineered differently.
+It is tested as an Essential Building Shutter — impacts at roughly 80 ft/s (≈ 54.5 mph) plus higher design pressures.

-SuperMax Essential Building Shutter logo Comparison of Florida Level D vs Level E impact requirements
+SuperMax Essential Building Shutter logo Comparison chart showing Level D vs Level E impact requirements

 Why Florida Homeowners Are Upgrading to CHPXL